cfs-energy/cfspopcon/docs/doc_sources/physics_glossary.rst

     Ratio of the average electron density to the Greenwald density limit :math:`f_{G}=\bar n_e / n_G`.

   tau_i
-    Impurity residence/recycling time, which leads to a non-coronal enhancement of radiated power.
+    AtomicSpecies residence/recycling time, which leads to a non-coronal enhancement of radiated power.

   radiated_power_method
     A :class:`~cfspopcon.named_options.RadiationMethod` indicating how we should calculate the power radiated from the confined region.